zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 with whatever feeding... (omitted).

 It is a person who has been satisfied no matter what the place of residence...
-(omitted) is the person who has satisfied no matter what the patient’s needs and medical necessities are, and is praised for no matter what the patient’s needs and medical necessities have been satisfied, he Do not come to inappropriate evils because of the patients’ needs and medical necessities, do not tremble without getting the patients’ needs and medical necessities, and get the patients’ necessities and medical necessities without being tied up, not fainted, He is innocent, has seen the troubled land, and has been used with wisdom and wisdom.
+(omitted) is the person who has satisfied no matter what the patient's needs and medical necessities are, and is praised for no matter what the patient's needs and medical necessities have been satisfied, he Do not come to inappropriate evils because of the patients' needs and medical necessities, do not tremble without getting the patients' needs and medical necessities, and get the patients' necessities and medical necessities without being tied up, not fainted, He is innocent, has seen the troubled land, and has been used with wisdom and wisdom.
 Moreover, he neither praises himself for the satisfaction of the needs and medical necessities of any patient, nor does he contempt others.